jnozzi/cocoadev.com/markdown/MachineSpecificInformation.md

-I have been tasked with producing a tool for an IT department which will collect all of our computer systems' Serial Numbers, MAC (ethernet) address General/IDs (the primary/active ones), the computer's subnet, it's IP address, and some other information.
+I have been tasked with producing a tool for an IT department which will collect all of our computer systems' Serial Numbers, MAC (ethernet) address IDs (the primary/active ones), the computer's subnet, it's IP address, and some other information.

 I am currently using:

-[ipAddress setStringValue:General/[[NSHost currentHost] address]];
+[ipAddress setStringValue:[[NSHost currentHost] address]];

 where ipAddress is a text field spitting the current IP from the primary connection into the field.
 However, this will return an IPv6 string in Panther, unless IPv6 has been explicitly turned off.
 Does anyone know how to ensure an IPv4 address is read?

 I am using this following code in order to obtain the MAC (ethernet) address ID.
-I'm having trouble dumping it into a text field as opposed to dropping it to an General/NSLog.
+I'm having trouble dumping it into a text field as opposed to dropping it to an NSLog.
 Help with this?

-    General/InetInterfaceInfo myInetInterfaceInfo;
+    InetInterfaceInfo myInetInterfaceInfo;
     int i, adaptorInterface;
-    General/NSString *eNetAddress;
+    NSString *eNetAddress;
-    General/NSLog(@"Ethernet addresses: ");
+    NSLog(@"Ethernet addresses: ");
     adaptorInterface=0;

     do
 	{
-	    General/OTInetGetInterfaceInfo(&myInetInterfaceInfo, adaptorInterface);
+	    OTInetGetInterfaceInfo(&myInetInterfaceInfo, adaptorInterface);
 	    if (myInetInterfaceInfo.fHWAddrLen > 0)
 		{
 		    for(i=0; i<myInetInterfaceInfo.fHWAddrLen; i++)